 - Waste and recycle pollution

-Because of lack of action we need a miracle to stay below an average increase in temperature of 1.5°C above pre-industrial levels.
+Because of our lack of action, we need a miracle to stay below an average increase in temperature.
+1.5°C above pre-industrial levels.
 This is essential to reduce the most severe impacts of climate change.
 Already the average global level has increased 1.1°C. Between 2021 and 2030, global fossil fuel production needs to decrease year-on-year to limit global warming to 1.5°C. However, the UN Environment Programme has found governments’ plans and projections indicate an average of 2% annual increase for coal, oil and gas.

-We are losing biodiversity in nature and the seas are becoming acidic because of their warming caused by extra carbon dioxide.
-Any loss in the animal kingdom causes a domino effect amongst other species including ourselves as I am sure you have seen reports of in recent David Attenborough TV programs.
-Furthermore, 400 billion tons of ice in the Arctic and Antarctic regions melts each year and is added to the oceans causing their levels to rise and slowing currents.
+We are losing biodiversity in nature.
+The seas are becoming acidic because of their warming caused by extra carbon dioxide.
+Any loss in the animal kingdom causes a domino effect amongst other species including ourselves.
+I am sure you have seen reports of in recent David Attenborough TV programs.
+Furthermore, 400 billion tons of ice in the Arctic and Antarctic regions melts each year.
+More water adds to the oceans causing their levels to rise and slowing currents.

-- Walk, cycle and use public transport and car share whenever possible. – or switch to an electric car.
+- Walk, cycle and use public transport.
+Car share whenever possible. or switch to an electric car.

 - Improve home insulation.